-Romance and the Fate of Equestria contains examples of the following tropes:
+Romance and the Fate of Equestria and Legend of the Goddesses contain examples of the following tropes:

-Adaptational Angst Upgrade: Rarity, from the beginning of the story, defaults to being gloomy and depressed; it's eventually revealed that she's been suffering from self-loathing.
+Adaptational Angst Upgrade: Rarity, from the beginning of the story, defaults to being gloomy and depressed; it's eventually revealed that she's been suffering from depression and self-loathing.

 Celestia as well.
 It's implied that she's been a Stepford Smiler over the course of seasons 1 and 2 and has only now begun opening up, mostly just to Luna and Twilight.